humodz/git-interactive-checkout/README.md

 git-interactive-checkout
 ```

-Type to filter by branch name, Up/Down to select, Enter to confirm.
+Type to filter, Up/Down to select, Enter to confirm.